Tech Giants Race to Address Widespread Chip Flaws

 Amazon said it had notified its web-services customers that it was patching its data centers.
 The company said that customers need to patch the operating systems they are running on top of Amazon's infrastructure.
 Microsoft said it has "been working closely with chip manufacturers to develop and test mitigations to protect our customers."

-The flaws pose a particular danger for shared machines that have many users--such as those in data centers used for cloud computing--because they could allow one user to grab sensitive data belonging to another user, such as passwords or encryption keys.
+The two flaws could affect practically every computer on the globe running a modern central-processing unit, or CPU, according to researchers that first identified them.
+They pose a particular danger for shared machines that have many users--such as those in data centers used for cloud computing--because they could allow one user to grab sensitive data belonging to another user, such as passwords or encryption keys.

 They take advantage of tricks that modern chips use to speed up their performance, where chips perform calculations out of order, or guess what calculations they will have to do, rather than waiting for all the information they need to complete each step in order.
 Researchers showed that hackers could use those speculative, or out of order, instructions to trick chips into revealing sensitive data elsewhere in the processor's memory.